 Yeti Mountain Home

-Yeti Mountain Home is alike to Everest Lodges.
+Yeti Mountain Home is similar to Everest Lodges.
 The lodges have also established themselves extraordinarily in the hotel and tourism industry.
 They have provided unwavering commitments to providing proper service and facility to the guests.
 Both lodges aim to provide a premium experience to their guests.
-They have focused on proving the best service resulting in the best experience.
+They have focused on providing the best service resulting in the best experience.

 They have established 7 chain lodges throughout the Mt.
 Everest Trekking Trail.
 They are in Lukla, Phakding, Monjo, Namche, Thame, Deboche, and Kongde.